Muscadet: Wine industry

 At the turn of the 21st century there were over 2,500 vineyards in the Muscadet region tended mostly as small lots by individual farmers who either commercialize their own wine or sell their grapes to one of the forty plus négociants in the region.
 These négociants would blend and bottle the wine under their own label.

 Grapes

-The only grape variety permitted in any of the AOC Muscadet is the Melon de Bourgogne.
-The grape was once prevalent in the Burgundy wine region but was eventually prohibited by French authorities.
+Historically, the only grape variety permitted in any of the AOC Muscadet was Melon de Bourgogne.
+The grape was once prevalent in the Burgundy wine region but was eventually prohibited in the region by French authorities.
 Introduced by Dutch wine traders in the 17th century, the grape came to thrive in the cool, mild climate of the Pays Nantais.

+Since 2018, the INAO now allows up to 10% Chardonnay to be used in Muscadet AOC (but not in regionally or village labeled Muscadets (e.g. Sevre et Maine).

 Other varieties are grown in the region-such as Folle blanche, Cabernet franc, Gamay, Cabernet Sauvignon, Pinot noir and Chenin blanc, Pinot gris, Groslot, and Négrette-but must be used under different designations such as the Vin Délimité de Qualité Supérieure (VDQS) wines of Coteaux d'Ancenis, Fiefs Vendéens or Gros Plant du Pays Nantais.